microsoft/qsharp-language/Specifications/Language/2_Statements/ReturnsAndTermination.md

 # Returns and termination

 There are two statements available that conclude the execution of the current subroutine or the program; the `return` and the `fail` statements.
-For callables that return any type other than `Unit`, each run path needs to terminate in a `return` or a `fail` statement
+For callables that return any type other than `Unit`, each possible execution path needs to terminate in a `return` or a `fail` statement.

 ## Return statement